 Price: Free / In-app purchases ($0.99 per item)

 Moon+ Reader is definitely one of the best e-book reader apps out there.
 It supports a wide range of e-book formats, including EPUB, PDF, MOBI, most comic book formats, and more.
 It even has OPDS support.
 The app also includes over ten themes, gesture controls, auto-scrolling, EPUB3 support, and cross-device syncing via Dropbox.
-It’s one of those eReader apps that has all the right bells and whistles.
+It’s one of those e-reader apps that has all the right bells and whistles.
 You can remove ads for $8.99 by purchasing or upgrading to the pro version.

 Ploter is an up-and-coming ebook reader app.
 It’s a cloud library that contains your ebooks.
 It works similarly to YouTube Music or Apple Music.
-You upload your ebooks to the service and access them from the app wherever you are as long as you have an Internet connection.
+You upload your ebooks to the service and access them from the app wherever you are, as long as you have an Internet connection.
 It works with most ebook and audiobook formats.
-It also works cross-platform with Windows and Kobo branded ebook readers.
+It also works cross-platform with Windows and Kobo-branded ebook readers.

-You get 500MB of free storage, which the developer estimates are around 200 ebooks worth.
+You get 500MB of free storage, which the developer estimates is around 200 ebooks worth.
 They plan to add premium tiers with more storage later on, but it hasn’t launched yet as of the time of this writing.
 It’s new, so there are bugs, but we like the idea, and we hope the app does well in the future.

 PocketBook is another one of the older e-book reader apps.
 Don’t let that fool you, though.
 This app has enough features to justify its existence here.
 That includes support for most common e-book file types, comic books, and even Adobe DRM and PDF.
 You can highlight text, export notes, lock your screen orientation, and more.
 There is also OPDS support for those who need it.
 The highlight of this one is its price.
-There aren’t a ton of completely free e-book readers these days and this app is easily among the best in that category.
+There aren’t a ton of completely free e-book readers these days, and this app is easily among the best in that category.

 Prestigio Book Reader